MattiasGees/spiffe-demo/README.md

 ### Terraform

-The setup of the OIDC federation between our SPIRE install and AWS happens through this.
-It also creates the necessary S3 bucket and IAM roles and policies so our customer application can authenticate to AWS.
+The setup of the OIDC federation between our SPIRE install with AWS and Google Cloud happens through Terraform.
+It also creates the necessary GCS, S3 buckets and IAM roles and policies so our customer application can authenticate to AWS and Google Cloud.

 ### Kubernetes deployment